-To support the delivery of the strategic objectives during 2023/24, Perth and Kinross Council approved a balanced gross revenue budget of £552.134 million for the General Fund (March 2023).
-In addition, the Housing and Social Wellbeing Committee approved a gross revenue budget of £33.755 million for the Housing Revenue Account (January 2023).
+To support the delivery of the strategic objectives during 2024/25, Perth and Kinross Council approved a balanced gross revenue budget of £577.278 million for the General Fund (February 2024).
+In addition, the Housing and Social Wellbeing Committee approved a gross revenue budget of £35.986 million for the Housing Revenue Account (January 2024).

-As part of its consistent approach to longer term financial planning, the Council has in place a Medium Term Financial Plan through to 2029/30 that was approved by Council in October 2023, and a final Revenue Budget for 2024/25 and provisional Revenue Budgets for 2025/26 and 2026/27 approved in February 2024.
-The HRA Budget was also updated in January 2024.
+As part of its consistent approach to longer term financial planning, the Council has in place a Medium Term Financial Plan through to 2030/31 that was approved by Council in December 2024, a final Revenue Budget for 2025/26, and provisional Revenue Budgets for 2026/27 and 2027/28 that were approved in February 2025.
+The Council has also approved a Council Tax Strategy through to 2027/28.
+The HRA Budget was also updated in January 2025.
 The Financial Strategy approved in June 2022 remains in place.